jpaugh/content/files/en-us/web/javascript/reference/functions/rest_parameters/index.md

 ### From arguments to an array

-Rest parameters were introduced to reduce the boilerplate code that was commonly used for converting a set of arguments to an array.
+Rest parameters were introduced to remove the boilerplate code that was commonly used for converting a set of arguments to an array.

 ```js